farrelleoin93/unum-challenge/README.md

 ---

 ### Fonts
-- I decided to use Open Sans as the font as it is used throughout Unum's website as the main font.
+- I decided to use Open Sans as the font as it is used throughout Unum's website as the font for the calculate button.
+- I used Righteous as the font for the logo as I thought it looked similar to the Unum logo.

 ### Colours
 - I decided to use the same blue (#015294) that Unum use on their website for the background of the navbar and white (#fff) for the font.